bitcoin-computer/docs/start.md

 })()
 ```

-Then, execute the following in the same directory
+Then, execute the following in the same directory.

 ```shell
 yarn add bitcoin-computer-lib
 node index.mjs
 ```

-If you get an error "Insufficient balance" you have to fund the wallet, have a look [here](/troubleshoot.md).
-If the wallet is funded you will see:
+If you get an error ```Insufficient balance```, you have to fund the wallet; have a look [here](/troubleshoot.md).
+If the wallet is funded, you will see:

 ```javascript
 Counter {